Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.
+Using what you did in the previous exercise, write a Bash script that groups visitors by IP and HTTP status code, and displays this data.

-Requirement:
+Requirements:

+The exact format must be:

-Format: IP HTTP_CODE
+OCCURENCE_NUMBER IP HTTP_CODE

-in a list format
+In list format

+Ordered from the greatest to the lowest number of occurrences

 See example

 You must use awk

 You are not allowed to use while, for, until and cut

-Download and commit the apache-access.log file along with your answers files